oddhill/worksample-frontend/README.md

 ## If you have even more time

 If you have even more time build all of the pages in a JavaScript framework and build some of the interactive elements like the rating.

+## Remember to have fun!

+This work sample is not about pointing fingers if something is off.
+We want to see how you think and how you adapt requirements into code.